jfspps/howtos/Java/CollectionsFramework.md

 ## LinkedHashMap and TreeMap

-HashMaps and HashSets are chaotic and the sorted forms are LinkedHashMap and LinkedHashSet.
-They are ordered in the same order they were entered, that is, FIFO.
+HashMaps and HashSets are chaotic.
+The sorted forms are LinkedHashMap and LinkedHashSet and are both ordered in the same order they were entered, that is, FIFO.
 The methods for Maps and Sets are very similar.

 Below is a more comprehensive example which summarises many of the concepts covered thus far.